-May 20, 1778 - In Pennsylvania, the Battle of Barren Hill took place.
-British forces made an unsuccessful attempt to trap Continentals that were defending Valley Forge.
+May 20, 1778 - In Pennsylvania, the Battle of Barren Hill took place as British forces made an unsuccessful attempt to trap Continentals that were defending Valley Forge.

 May 20, 1799 – Novelist Honore de Balzac was born in Tours, France.

 May 20, 1802 – By the Law of 20 May 1802, Napoleon Bonaparte reinstated slavery in the French colonies, revoking its abolition in the French Revolution.

 May 20, 1834 – Marquis de Lafayette, who visited Claiborne, Ala. on April 1825, passed away at the age of 76 in Paris, France.

 May 20, 1839 – Mitchell Burford Salter was born near Evergreen, Ala.
 On April 20, 1861 in Evergreen, Salter enlisted as a private in Co.
 E, 4th Alabama Infantry.
 His right arm was amputated at the Battle of Gettysburg, and the bone from his arm is on display in the National Museum of Health and Medicine in Washington, D.C.
 After his discharge, he went to work for the U.S. government gathering taxes and continued that work until the war ended.
 Salter died in 1920 and is buried in Old Evergreen Cemetery.

 May 20, 1860 – Noah Dallas Peacock (Lewis Lavon Peacock’s older brother) married 20-year-old Martha Caroline Bridges at Rocky Head, Ala.